raravena80/blog/content/post/2018-04-16-running-scylla-in-kata.md

 going through 9p.
 Overall, we see less discrepancy between reads and writes compared what we saw initially without tuning.
 This is mainly attributed to change in VM CPUs and default memory.

 We conclude that tweaking the VM settings in terms of CPUs and memory can give better performance with Kata.
-In the case of raw containers we still, see the better performance but this is also partly given that in the raw container case each container has access to all the machine resources and has more direct access to the machine's hardware.
+In the case of raw containers we still see the better performance but this is also partly given that in the raw container case each container has access to all the machine resources and has more direct access to the machine's hardware.

-I expect these numbers to get better as the Kata team continues to tune the qemu parameters and establishes best practices for Kata containers as well as some of the vendors making it easier to improve performance and security such as Intel and AMD.
+I expect these numbers to get better as the Kata team continues to tune the QEMU parameters and establishes best practices for Kata Containers as well as some of the vendors making it easier to improve performance and security such as Intel and AMD.
 For example, in real-world applications, you would make sure that your VM is talking directly to the hardware and in most cases, you would want to run your Scylla nodes on separate metal.

 Due to privacy concerns, compliance requirements such as [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation), and bugs such as [Spectre](https://en.wikipedia.org/wiki/Spectre_(security_vulnerability)) and [Meltdown](https://en.wikipedia.org/wiki/Meltdown_(security_vulnerability)), more organizations will continue to adopt running containers in a secure way.
 Although we are very early in the Kata project, I'm pretty excited about its ability to run reliable and secure workloads.
 The performance will only get better with support for more applications with different types of memory, storage and networking requirements.
 Also, as the team continues to add resources we'll be doing more benchmarks with hardware and more machines in different cluster configurations, so stay tuned.